jlefkoff/vzdv/README.md

 cargo build
 ```

 This app follows all [Clippy](https://doc.rust-lang.org/clippy/) lints on _Nightly Rust_.
-You can use either both a stable and nightly toolchain, or just a nightly (probably).
+You can use either both a stable and nightly toolchain, or just a nightly (probably; I use the dual setup).
 If using both, execute clippy with `cargo +nightly clippy`.
 You do not need this for _running_ the app, just developing on it.

 ## Running